malept/gmusicprocurator/README.rst

    This has only been tested on Python 2.7.

 These instructions are for running the proxy only.
+For proxy + frontend instructions, consult ``INSTALL.rst``.

 Create a config file in ``~/.config/gmusicapi/gmusicprocurator.cfg`` that looks like
 this: